AmpereComputing/terraform-oci-ampere-a1/examples/freebsd131/README.md

 fingerprint = "a1:01:b2:02:c3:03:e4:04:10:11:12:13:14:15:16:17"
 private_key_path = "/home/bwayne/.oci/oracleidentitycloudservice_bwayne-08-09-14-59.pem"
 ```
-### Using as a Module
+### Creating the maint.tf

-This can also be used as a terraform module.
-The following is example code for module usage supplying a custom cloud-init template:
+T0 use the terraform module you must open your favorite text editor and create a file called main.tf.
+Copy the following is code to supply a custom cloud-init template:

 ```
 variable "tenancy_ocid" {}